mtalyat/Gates-Galore/README.md

 # Gates Galore

-Gates Galore is a mod for [Logic World](https://logicworld.net/), which adds several key gates to the game that have not yet been added to the core game.
+Gates Galore is a mod for [Logic World](https://logicworld.net/), which adds several gates to the game that have not yet been added to the core game.
+These gates are not necessary to the core game, but having them may significantly reduce the amount of complexity of projects.

 ## Features